 Best Budget Options…

-Whether you’re looking for an affordable seat, worried about your rear-facing toddler’s comfort, or you just want something that’s easy (enough) to install, the Graco Extend2Fit is a great option.
+Whether you’re looking for an affordable seat, worried about your rear-facing toddler’s comfort, or you just want something that’s easy to install, the Graco Extend2Fit is a great option.
 The seat itself is deep and comfy and allows for rear-facing up to 50 pounds, while an extension panel at the base provides five inches of extra legroom (rear-facing only).
-Two cup holders mean there’s a place to stash a sippy and a snack, and you can adjust the harness and headrest without having to rethread the straps.
+Two cup holders mean there’s a place to stash a sippy and a snack, and the harness and headrest can be adjusted without having to re-thread the straps.

 INSTALLATION: Rear-facing LATCH and seat belt installation are quick and easy, while forward-facing installation is only slightly more complicated.
 Because the seat is fairly lightweight (at least compared to other brands), the LATCH system can be used up to 45 pounds for both forward and rear-facing installations.

-OTHER CONSIDERATIONS: If you’re a family of frequent flyers, this would make a great travel seat, since it doesn’t weigh a ton and can be installed quickly.
+OTHER CONSIDERATIONS: This model doubles as a great travel seat, since it doesn’t weigh a ton and can be installed quickly.

 INSTALLATION: Installation is generally easy but it’s sometimes tricky to tighten the straps in the infant position.
 The top harness buckle can be a little unwieldy as well.

 CONS: While we love the 3-in-1 capability, this seat may not be ideal to use as an infant seat.
 It takes up more space when fully reclined and rear facing in the infant position, and, of course, it isn’t used with a base, so you can’t carry the thing around.
 Still, this seat is incredibly versatile and has longevity; even if you use it from older-babyhood onward in the 5-position harness, it’ll take you through many stages.
 Not ideal for use in a compact car, less for width than for length and comfort for the adult seated in front of it.